RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - Make sure that the OS is not using ports in the [range that Redis assigns to databases]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).
     We recommend that you restrict the OS from using Redis ports range in `/etc/sysctl.conf` with `net.ipv4.ip_local_port_range = 40000 65535'.

-## Installing RS on Linux

-After you download the .tar file installation package, install the package on one of the nodes in the cluster.

 To install RS on Linux from the CLI: